cncf/k8s-conformance/v1.20/UCloud/README.md

 ### Access Cluster

 The Nodes can't access from Internet until you bind a EIP to the instance.
-You can bind EIP to any nodes in [uhost page](https://console.ucloud.cn/uhost/uhost).
+You can bind an EIP to any nodes in [uhost page](https://console.ucloud.cn/uhost/uhost).
 After did that, you can ssh to the node or master.

+The Cluster uses the UCloud VPC to get connected to the UCloud intranet.
+In order to access the Internet, you need to create a [natgw](https://docs.ucloud.cn/vpc/briefguide/step4) and bind an EIP to the NAT.

 ### Run Conformance Test